slatedb/slatedb/rfcs/0004-checkpoints.md

 #### Establishing the Checkpoint

 To establish the checkpoint, `DbReader` will:
-1. Read the latest manifest version V.
+1. Read the latest manifest M at version V.
+2. Check that M.`initialized` is true.
+If not, return error.
-2. Create a new checkpoint with id set to a new v4 uuid, `manifest_id` set to the next manifest version (V + 1), `checkpoint_expire_time_s` set to the current time plus `checkpoint_lifetime`, and `metadata` set to None.
+3. Create a new checkpoint with id set to a new v4 uuid, `manifest_id` set to the next manifest version (V + 1), `checkpoint_expire_time_s` set to the current time plus `checkpoint_lifetime`, and `metadata` set to None.
-3. Update the manifest’s `wal_id_last_seen` to the latest WAL id found in the wal directory
+4. Update the manifest’s `wal_id_last_seen` to the latest WAL id found in the wal directory
-4. Write the manifest.
+5. Write the manifest.
 If this fails with a CAS error, go back to 1.

 Then, the reader will restore data from the WAL.
 The reader will just replay the WAL data into an in-memory table.
 The size of the table will be bounded by `max_memtable_bytes`.
 When the table fills up, it’ll be added to a list and a